hashkat/hashkat/docs/tutorial05.md

-## Example - Non-Classic Barabasi with Retweets
+## Example - Other Twitter Preferential Models